 If you're a creator looking to sell online, a custom-built online store is the way to go.
 That way you can customise your site for your unique needs, better understand your customers and have a "home" for your business on the internet.

-Paperform is a simple, beautiful and powerful ecommerce solution that adapts to your needs.
-Whether you need to build a one-page website, a home for a brick-and-mortar restaurant or place to sell your artwork, with our tools you can achieve it.
+Paperform is an easy to use, beautiful and powerful ecommerce solution that adapts to your needs.
+Whether you need to build a one-page website for your online store, an order form complete with automatic tax and receipt generation, or a brand-specific payment page, with our digital suite of tools, you can achieve it.

-With our intuitive free-text editor designing your site is just a matter of typing on the page.
-Paperform empowers you to reflect your unique brand without any design skills or code—adjust fonts, tweak the UI and add multimedia elements to make your store your own.
-Use one of our 600+ templates to make it even easier.
+Our intuitive free-text editor lets you design your site by just typing on the page.
+Paperform empowers you to reflect your unique look without any code—adjust fonts, tweak the UI and add multimedia elements with just a few clicks.
+You could also start with one of our 650+ templates, and customise any element you like.

 “I initially played around with some larger platforms like Shopify.
 However, I quickly found that while their platform is powerful, it was perhaps too big and overwhelming for a small local business. . .
 That’s when I came across Paperform.
 I found that the process was quick and painless, and connecting with PayPal was a breeze.” — Dennis Karle, Freelance Consultant.